Hi there friend and Welcome aboard!!

 Now without further ado, let’s get rolling!!

-The AKG K240 Studio’s are a legendary pair of headphones, but the build has changed somewhat since the manufacturing move over to China.
-I had a pair for awhile and plan on adding them to my shelf again (as I’m trying to build a collection), so they’re definitely worth having if you value exceptional sound quality and a great mid-range.
+The AKG K240 Studio is a legendary pair of headphones, but the build has changed somewhat since the manufacturing move over to China.
+I had a pair for a while and plan on adding them to my shelf again (as I’m trying to build a collection), so they’re definitely worth having if you value exceptional sound quality and a great mid-range.
 The only issue I had was that the darned thing felt like a toy that you might come across in the toy section of your local Wal-Mart.

-Build questions aside, comfort is phenomenal because they’re so light.
+Build questions aside, comfort is pretty good because they’re so light.
 The issue is the shallow ear cups which start to dig into your ears after a while.
 The hammock style adjustment is a breath of fresh air, and I wish more companies would employ it.
 Being that you never have to manually do anything, putting them on is always a breeze (like a summer day in June at the beach).

 Aside from that, you may be wondering how the K92’s stack up in comparison!
 Let’s find out!